 “She is definitely youngest new staff member that we’ve hired since I purchased the shop in 2011,” Madigan said.
 “We do look forward to bringing more and more college students on board for seasonal positions when applicable.
 Younger folks have fantastic new ideas that can be easily implemented in a small business environment as well as insight into the habits of their generation.”

 Joining an experienced and older staff, Burke quickly found confidence both in merchandising and customer service.

 Madigan says one of Burke’s strengths as an employee is her creativity and natural marketing skills.
 She was often the first staff member to jump on the opportunity to decorate the window displays or in-store booths, something Madigan encouraged.

-“We actively encourage all new staff to come in and shake things up – tell us your ideas, how we should be doing things differently, what are we missing,” Madigan says.
+“We actively encourage all new staff to come in and shake things up—tell us your ideas, how we should be doing things differently, what are we missing,” Madigan said.
 “By empowering your staff and allowing them to utilize their authentic voice everyone wins, most importantly the end-user who comes in the shop.”

 Burke also lent her creative eye to managing the store’s media relations, often landing the store placements in local newspapers and magazines.
 Even after the summer season, Burke continues to help out with Alpenglow’s media presence, managing social media posts and writing press releases.

 Madigan says that Burke excelled in interacting with customers of all ages and skill levels.
 She would jump in on high-level conversations with experienced, older customers with as much confidence and ease as helping people closer to her age.